-FileMaker Cloud Overview
+FileMaker Cloud for AWS Overview

 FileMaker came out with a new way to deploy your app with FileMaker Cloud!
 This new product is available through Amazon Web Services (AWS) which gives you FileMaker Server in minutes.